How does Ajax Work

 The XMLHttpRequest object

-Allows interacting with the servers, thanks to its methods and attributes.
+It allows interacting with servers through its methods and attributes.

 Attributes